mayur-ravindram/family-hearth/README.md

 Connecting families — Family Hearth is a small web + Java project intended to help families share updates, photos, and events in a private, family-focused space.

-> NOTE: This README is a beginner-friendly template.
-Replace placeholders (ALL-CAPS) with project-specific commands, package names, paths, and details from your repository.

 ---

 ## Table of contents